Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 1. Explore the Haw Par Villa

-Haw Par Villa, also known as the Tiger Balm Garden, is a surreal theme park filled with over a thousand statues and dioramas depicting scenes from Chinese mythology, folklore, legends, and history.
-The most famous section is the Ten Courts of Hell, offering a graphic representation of the afterlife according to Chinese mythology.
-This quirky park provides a fascinating, though eerie, glimpse into Chinese culture and moral lessons.
+The Haw Par Villa, also known as the Tiger Balm Garden is a surrealistic theme park that includes more than a thousand sculptures and dioramas representing the subjects of Chinese mythology, folklore, legends and history.
+The most well known part is the Ten Courts of Hell, which provide a detailed illustration of the Chinese vision of the afterlife.
+A peculiar park, this is a unique insight through Chinese life and moralistic teachings.

 2. Kayak Through the Mangroves of Pulau Ubin